ktekinay/Xojo-EnvironmentVars_MTC/README.md

 * `GetVarNames() As String()` will return a string array of the existing variable names.
 Use in conjunction with `GetDisplayValue`.

+* `FromBoolean(value As Boolean[, valueSet As BooleanValueSets]) As String` is a **Shared** function that will convert a Boolean value to String using the given enum value as a guide.
+(YesNo is default, or TrueFalse or OneZero.)
+Use this directly if you want greater control of how Booelan values are stored.

+* `ToBoolean(stringValue As String) As Boolean` is a **Shared** function that will interpret a string as a Boolean value.
+A string that is "y", "yes", "t", or "true", regardless of case, or any non-zero number will be intereted as True.

 * `ToDictionary() As Dictionary` will return a Dictionary with the environment variable as the key linked to its value.

 ## Listing Variables